-The replacement modules themselves may be supplied in any one of three forms:
+The replacement code itself may be supplied by Intel in either of two forms:

 - An Intel-supplied object file, on diskette.
-In this case, all of the coding and assembly has been done; you need only invoke the Patching Utility to effect the replacement. - An Intel-supplied source code listing with instructions for inserting the replacement code; in this case, much of the preliminary work has been done and you need little or no knowledge of MCS-86 Macro Assembly Language to generate the replacement object module. - A user-created replacement module; in this case, a working knowledge of MCS-86 Macro Assembly Language is required.
+In this case, all of the coding and assembly has been done; you need only invoke the Patching Utility to effect the replacement. - An Intel-supplied source code listing with instructions for inserting the replacement code; in this case, much of the preliminary work has been done and you need little or no knowledge of ASM86 Macro Assembly Language to generate the replacement object module.

+You can use the Patching Utility to modify your application modules by creating your own replacement module; in this case, a working knowledge of ASM86 Macro Assembly Language is required.